{{ summaryHeading }}

 FAQ:

-Does a DMARC record alone satisfy authentication requirements?
+Does a DMARC record alone satisfy the authentication checks?

 Glossary: